abufaheema/breast-cancer/README.md

  **Features:** The dataset contains 30 features, including radius, texture, perimeter, area, and smoothness of the cell nuclei.
  **Target Variable:** The target variable is `diagnosis`, which indicates whether the tumor is benign (B) or malignant (M).

+## Model Training

+- **Preprocessing:** Data was normalized to ensure that all features contribute equally to the model's predictions.
+- **Model:** A Random Forest Classifier was used for prediction due to its robustness and high accuracy.
+- **Hyperparameter Tuning:** GridSearchCV was used to optimize the model parameters.